Cleaning Indoor/Outdoor Carpeting

 The best way to understand how to clean your carpet is to understand the components of your carpet.

-Almost all indoor/outdoor carpet is made of 100% Olefin, which is a thermoplastic resin.
-It’s really tough, which is why it can be used both inside and outside.
+Almost all indoor/outdoor carpet is made of 100% Olefin (polypropylene), which is a thermoplastic resin.
+They are really tough, durable and they are made to last.

 Interesting Facts About Indoor/Outdoor Carpets

 There are more reasons to have indoor/outdoor carpet than just decor.
 Many colleges have switched to AstroTurf in their stadiums because of safety.

 Falling on AstroTurf is less likely to produce a serious head injury than falling on a hard surface.

 In addition, it’s better to walk on for the health of your joints.
 Pool areas can be slippery, and indoor/outdoor carpet makes a safer area for both kids and adults.